What is the Fraud Hotline?

 How do I find out what the City Auditor did with my report?

 When you make a report to the Fraud Hotline, you will receive a unique PIN.
 You can use this PIN to check the status of the report by phone or online.
 We will notify you of the outcome of the report through the online Fraud Hotline portal.

 Should I be reporting this to the Fraud Hotline or not?

-Not sure if what you saw or suspect is worth reporting?
+Not sure if what you saw, or suspect, is worth reporting?
 File a report.
-We would rather you report a situation that turns out to be harmless than let fraud or waste go unchecked.
+We would rather you report a situation that turns out to be harmless than let fraud, waste, inefficiency, or abuse go unchecked.